grundic/yagocd/README.rst

 Introduction
 ------------
-This project represent itself high level wrapper upon ThoughtWorks gocd REST API.
+This project represent itself high level wrapper upon ThoughtWorks GoCD REST API.
 Go Continuous Delivery is continues integration/deployment server, which helps you automate and streamline the build-test-release cycle for worry-free.
 Using this library you can access to internals of the Pipelines, check their statuses, download Artifacts and more.